-It can be difficult to hire the right people for your marketing agency.
+Growth demands the right staff to keep projects running.
 In addition to looking at other processes in your business, you need to hone your hiring process too.

 The recruitment process can be long and take up a lot of time.
 Streamlining your process can reduce that time and save you money.

 Think about what you can offer to employees.
 Can you offer flexible working and allow remote working?
 What benefits do you offer that would entice quality employees from other agencies?